AntaresMugisho/PyBladeDocs/docs/5-prelude.md

 PyBlade templates use the `.html` file extension and are typically stored within the `templates` directory of your app.

-In Django or Flask applications, PyBlade views can be rendered directly within views or controllers, keeping data handling and template rendering clean and straightforward.
+In Django or Flask applications, PyBlade views will be rendered normally.

-Just pass the data you need as context, and PyBlade takes care of the rest, providing a seamless, Pythonic approach to building dynamic, secure web templates.
+Just pass the data you need as context, and PyBlade takes care of the rest, providing a seamless, Pythonic approach to building dynamic and secure web templates.

-Check out the next section to learn more about [PyBlade Directives](/6-displaying-data).